 - In the episode "The Monster from Id", it's revealed that Baljeet went to pyschology camp.
 Cut to a flashback of a hundred kids talking to other kids on couches, all saying "And how did that make you feel?"

-- My Little Pony: Friendship Is Magic: Used with a bench (and complete with reading glasses and a notepad) by Twilight Sparkle in episode "Lesson Zero", in an attempt to alleviate her friend Rainbow Dash's mistakenly perceived anger issues.
+- My Little Pony: Friendship Is Magic: Pictured above: this is used with a bench (and complete with reading glasses and a notepad) by Twilight Sparkle in episode "Lesson Zero", in an attempt to alleviate her friend Rainbow Dash's mistakenly perceived anger issues.
 Twilight would have needed a therapist a lot more than Rainbow in this episode.

 - Used in the VeggieTales silly song "I Love My Lips".
 Larry sings the song while lying on the couch, in therapy with Dr. Archibald.
 Twice in the song, he gets so carried away that he gets up and starts dancing around the room.

 - Dr Scratchensniff would have these in his office.
 One episode ('La La Law') features him lugging a new one on his back from a supply shop to his (illegally parked) car.

 - Yakko slaps Miles Standish on a couch in Turkey Jerky.
 "Tell me all about Petey."note

 - In Batman: The Animated Series episode "Mad Love" we see a montage of how Harley Quinn met The Joker while she gave him psychoanalysis.
 It starts with him on the couch, but as he twists her mind, later scenes have the Joker as the psychiatrist, with Harley on the couch.

 - The Pink Panther: A Clip Show has the little guy with the big nose Pink is always annoying go to a therapist (actually Pink in disguise) and lay down on the couch.

 - The short "Hare Brush" has Bugs Bunny take Elmer's place in a mental institute.
 One scene has Bugs briefly lay on a couch while the doctor talks to him.
 Bugs soon turns tables.